m0nxef/Animator/README.md

 ## Installation

 1. Ensure you have [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/) installed on your server.
-2. Download the latest version of AnimatedPlaceholders from the [releases page](https://github.com/YourUsername/AnimatedPlaceholders/releases).
+2. Download the latest version of Animator from the [releases page](https://github.com/YourUsername/Animator/releases).
 3. Place the downloaded JAR file in your server's `plugins` folder.
 4. Restart your server or run the command `/reload confirm` if you have PlugMan installed.
 5. The plugin will generate a default configuration file.
 You can customize this in the next step.

 ## Configuration

-The plugin's configuration is stored in `plugins/AnimatedPlaceholders/config.yml`.
+The plugin's configuration is stored in `plugins/Animator/config.yml`.
 Here's an example configuration with explanations:

 ```yaml
 placeholders: